 In addition to causing changes in one’s ability to perform daily activities like cooking, paying bills, bathing and managing medications, dementia can also seriously affect a senior’s ability to drive.
 Not only does their unsafe driving endanger their own health, but it also poses a hazard to the surrounding community.

-Driving is one of the most difficult issues that most caregivers face with their aging loved ones, and Alzheimer’s disease and related dementias complicate this matter even further.
-When Mom or Dad isn’t aware of their cognitive impairment and has trouble following the logic of your argument against them getting on the road, the talk about taking away the keys can turn into a repetitive exercise in futility.
+Driving is one of the most difficult issues that family caregivers face with their aging loved ones, and Alzheimer’s disease and related dementias complicate this matter even further.
+When Mom or Dad isn’t aware of their cognitive impairment (a condition called anosognosia) and has trouble following the logic of your argument against them getting on the road, conversations about taking away the keys often turn into a repetitive exercise in futility.

-Wandering has become such a problem that Florida developed a state-wide public warning system to help locate and recover missing seniors with dementia called the “Silver Alert Plan.”
-Since its inception in 2008, nearly 2,000 alerts have been issued for missing seniors with cognitive impairment.
-Researchers from the University of South Florida examined these alerts and uncovered several important patterns:
+Wandering has become such a problem that Florida developed a state-wide public warning system in 2008 to help locate and recover missing seniors with dementia called the “Silver Alert Plan.”
+As of September 2020, a total of 2,420 Silver Alerts have been issued in Florida for missing seniors with cognitive impairment.
+Researchers from the University of South Florida College of Nursing examined these alerts and uncovered the following important patterns:

-- Most drivers get lost while on routine trips (e.g. going to the doctor, shopping, visiting friends) that their caregivers agreed to let them go on.
+- Most drivers get lost while on routine trips that their caregivers agreed to let them go on (e.g., going to the doctor, shopping, visiting friends).